PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

 Finally, the bot policy is bound by selecting ‘Policy Manager’.
 Select a Bind Point of ‘Default Global’, select ‘Click to select’ to select the policy.
 Highlight the previously created policy, and choose ‘Select’.
 Select ‘Bind’ then ‘Done’.

-It is not possible to bind a WAF policy directly to a Gateway or authentication virtual server.
-Additionally, binding a WAF policy globally with an expression that targets Gateway or authentication virtual servers will likely not function as expected.
-This is due to the order in which policies are processed - with WAF policies being processed after Gateway and authentication policies.
+It isn’t possible to bind a WAF policy directly to a Gateway or authentication virtual server.
+Also, binding a WAF policy globally with an expression that targets Gateway or authentication virtual servers won’t function as expected.
+The policy processing order causes this malfunction - WAF policies are processed after Gateway and authentication policies.
+See the image below for a traffic flow clarification.

 Navigate to AppExpert > Pattern Sets and select ‘Add’.
 Give the new Pattern Set a name, then select ‘Insert’ and add the following patterns: